Reenakanagaraj2210/EX-NO14-HASH-ALGORITHM/README.md

 ## Result:
-The program is executed successfully.
+The HASH-ALGORITHM program is executed successfully.